AudreyKj/color-search-app/README.md

 ## Features

--   drag and drop an image to detect its colors using color-thief API
+-   drag and drop/upload image to detect its colors using color-thief API
     <br />
 -   save color palettes and categorize them with tags (only for logged in users)
     <br />